yangaound/web-auth-sdk/README.md

 It provides the ability to intercept incoming requests and inject custom logic for authentication and authorization before the request reaches the view function.

-In addition, it supports Google OAuth2 for logging in and session logging in.

 To access protected APIs, clients should authenticate by passing authorizations.
 For example, a JWT key can be used as follows:
    ```shell
      curl 'http://api.example.com/resources' -H 'Authorization: Bearer eyJ1c2VyX2lkIjoxLCJwZXJtaXNzaW9uX2JpdG'